 degrade the animal.

-Suitable species and individual specimens are used.
-Institutional program animal policies should include a philosophical statement addressing the above, and should relate the use of program animals to the institution's overall mission statement.
+- Suitable species and individual specimens are used.
+Institutional ambassador animal policies should include a philosophical statement addressing the above, and should relate the use of ambassador animals to the institution's overall mission statement.

 II.
 Appropriate Settings

-The Program Animal Policy should include a listing of all settings both on and off site, where program animal use is permitted.
+The Ambassador Animal Policy should include a listing of all settings both on and off site, where ambassador animal use is permitted.
 This will clearly vary among institutions.
 Each institution's policy should include a comprehensive list of settings specific to that institution.
 Some institutions may have separate policies for each setting; others may address the various settings within the same policy.
 Examples of settings include: